 The Corruption mechanic provides a way to 'juice' a Timeline by increasing health and damage of all enemies in the Timeline but also increasing Item Rarity and XP gained.
 The amount of corruption received is determined by three factors:

-Shades farthest from the center provide the most Corruption, while Shades near the center can give negative Corruption.
+Shades farthest from the center provide the most Corruption, while Shades closest give the least.
 Killing the timeless boss provides Gaze of Orobyss, a resource that increases the Corruption from the next Shade you fight (provided the Shade has positive Corruption).
 All Gaze is lost if you die to the Shade.
 He also provides a bonus if you have higher Corruption in other Timelines, allowing you to increase the Corruption of lower timelines faster.

 Find out more how the Shade affects Corruption in our Monolith Beginners Guide, Empowered Monolith Guide and Advanced Monolith Strategies